vedph/pythia/docs/cli.md

 The CLI tool is used to create and manage indexes.
 This is a multi-platform client, and you can start it by just typing `./pythia` in its folder.
 This will show you a list of commands.
 You can type `./pythia` followed by any of the commands plus `-h` to get more help about each specific command.

-The only customizations required by the tool are:
+The only (all optional) customizations required by the tool are:

 - the connection string to your DB service.
 This is found in `appsettings.json`.
 You can edit this file, or override it using an environment variable in your host machine.